wet-owl/Useful/Docs/SoftSync.md

 })
 ```

-# How to create a text label
+## To create a text label, you can use the code below:

 ```lua
 local Label1 = Tab1:CreateLabel("Here you can put anything you want!
 It will automatically wrap to a new line if its too long, or you can make a new line yourself!
 For example, like this:\n\n2 New lines\n\n\n\n4 New lines")